Located in Indiana’s idyllic Brown County is a small town known as Nashville.

 You can visit his house and the gardens that inspired him and influenced his works.

-The home decor, which is an eclectic mix of his impressionist paintings, crafts, and furnishings will mesmerize you.
+The home decor, an eclectic mix of his impressionist paintings, crafts, and furnishings, will mesmerize you.

-Buy great artworks from Brown County Art Guild
+Buy great artwork from Brown County Art Guild.

 The Brown County Art Guild was founded in art colony culture.